Bundles

 When you add MPEG files, Vidsy.ai converts them to MP4 automatically so they can be played and analyzed in the normal recording workflow.

-Once a bundle has videos in it, you can use it as the workspace for recorded analysis.
+Once a bundle has recordings in it, you can use it as the workspace for recorded analysis and review.

 Analyze or re-analyze the bundle